Amourspirit/python_ooo_dev_tools/README.rst

 Inspiration
 -----------

-Much of this project is inspired by the work of Dr. Andrew Davison and the work on `Java LibreOffice Programming <http://fivedots.coe.psu.ac.th/~ad/jlop>`_
+Much of this project is inspired by the work of Dr. Andrew Davison.
+An archive archive of the Java code is available at `<https://github.com/Amourspirit/libreoffice_lop_java>`__.

+See Also:

-See `LibreOffice Programming <https://flywire.github.io/lo-p/>`_ that aims to gradually explain this content in a python context.
+- `LibreOffice Programming <https://flywire.github.io/lo-p/>`_ that aims to gradually explain this content in a python context.
+- `Python LibreOffice Programming Preface <https://python-ooo-dev-tools.readthedocs.io/en/latest/odev/preface.html>`__

 Other